Darren-Haynes/Python-Test-CF/README.md

 List all students with a gpa below given parameter `myschool.gpa_below(70)`

+List all students with a gpa between two given parameter `myschool.gpa_below(94, 101)`

 List teachers in order of the average gpa performance of their students `myschool.teacher_performance()`